Revelation 1 KJV |

 5And from Jesus Christ, who is the faithful witness, and the first begotten of the dead, and the prince of the kings of the earth.
 Unto him that loved us, and washed us from our sins in his own blood, |

 1:5 Christ’s death on the cross bore witness to the truth of the righteousness of God’s character and of Satan’s malignant lies.
 Jesus is our “faithful Witness” “that loved us, and washed us from our sins in his own blood.”
-The term “first begotten of the dead,” could mean either first in time or first in importance.
+The term “first begotten of the dead,” refers to first in importance, and refers to the resurrection of Jesus Christ from the dead.
 Since Moses, Lazarus and a number of others were raised from the dead before His own resurrection; Jesus is the foremost or most important of those raised from the dead.
 1 Corinthians 15:20; Colossians 1:18.
 He is head of the church.
 He is the “second Adam,” the new head of the human race for those who have faith in Him.
 He is the “first fruits of the dead,” the preeminent one of the harvest of the saints of earth rose from the dead.
 He is the pattern of righteousness into whose image we will be conformed.
 Romans 5:12-19; 8:29. |

 |